National Assembly verifies information about deputy member holding Cyprus passport - VietNamNet

-The National Assembly Committee for Deputy Affairs’ Head Tran Van Tuy has assigned relevant agencies to check the information of an NA member who is named in a list of politicians buying a passport from the Republic of Cyprus.
+The NA Committee for Deputy Affairs’ Head Tran Van Tuy has assigned the relevant agencies to check the information of an NA member who is named in a list of politicians buying a passport from the Republic of Cyprus.

 Al Jazeera news agency (Qatar's state news agency) recently released a confidential document showing that the passport program of the Republic of Cyprus allowed politicians to "buy" its passport.